andywuzh/sproxy/README.md

-simple proxy implemented by erlang
+simple proxy implemented with erlang